dearimgui/dear_bindings/docs/Readme.md

-                        Path to additional .h files to include (e.g. imgui.h if converting imgui_internal.h, and/or the file you set IMGUI_USER_CONFIG to, if any)
+                        Path to additional .h files to include (e.g. imgui.h if converting imgui_internal.h, and/or the file you set IMGUI_USER_CONFIG to, if any) --emit-combined-json-metadata
+                        Emit a single combined metadata JSON file instead of emitting separate metadata JSON files for each header

 Result code 0 is returned on success, 1 on conversion failure and 2 on parameter errors